ddd-dong/lock_esp8266/README.md

 To run the script, navigate to the directory containing the script and run the following command:

+> _NOTE:_ Remenber to change esp8266's ip_adress in python script.
 ```bash
 python lock_server.py
 ```
+`open_now.py` is for sending open-door signal immediately.